How Does LPG – Propane Turn from Liquid to Gas?

 Conversely, 1L of LPG weighs 0.51kg.

-The amount of gas that the appliance or appliances are drawing from the gas bottles must be matched by the rate of vaporisation.
+The amount of gas that the appliance or appliances are drawing from the gas bottles must be matched by the LPG vaporisation rate.

 If a gas bottle ices up regularly, it simply means that the vessel is too small for the vaporisation load placed on it.

-Switching to a larger vessel can provide a higher rate of vaporisation.
+Switching to a larger vessel can provide a higher LPG vaporisation rate.

 Heat is absorbed through the vessel shell and into the liquid.